dodorare/crossbow/docs/src/crossbundle/command-doctor.md

-Apple checks cover the host OS, full Xcode installation, active developer directory, Xcode version, Command Line Tools, `xcodebuild`, `xcrun`, `simctl`, iPhoneOS and iPhoneSimulator SDKs, relevant installed Rust targets, and signing relevance.
+Apple checks cover the host OS, full Xcode installation, active developer directory, Xcode version, Command Line Tools, `xcodebuild`, `xcrun`, `simctl`, iPhoneOS and iPhoneSimulator SDK paths and versions, relevant installed Rust targets, and signing relevance.
+Without a project, doctor checks the simulator target matching the Mac's architecture (`aarch64-apple-ios-sim` on Apple Silicon or `x86_64-apple-ios` on Intel).
 Project checks use the same typed metadata and Info.plist model as Apple builds to validate bundle metadata, bundle identifiers, deployment targets, Rust targets, assets, resources, icons, platform-specific plugin compatibility, and signing configuration applicability.
 Signing values and command output that may identify credentials are never included in reports.
 Configured Android Gradle plugins are reported as inapplicable to Apple; ordinary Cargo dependencies are not guessed to be plugins.
 The typed Apple project model has no project-level signing fields: `project.apple.signing` warns when a device target requires